stadust/pointercrate-documentation/350_nationalities/200_global_ranking.md

 ## `GET`{.verb} `/nationalities/ranking`

-### Filtering:

-The result can be filtered by any of the following fields: `continent`, `name_contains`.
+Returns a list of objects that combines all player profiles in one country and sorts by the total score.

 The endpoint uses a custom object to represent a ranked nation.

-## Ranked nation objects

-Object representing the ranking data for some nation

 | Field       | Type    | Description |
 | ----------- | ------- | ----------- |
 | rank        | integer | Overall rank of this nation.
 This is not affected by any filters |
 | score       | double  | Combined score of all players in this nation |
 | nationality | [Nationality](/documentation/objects#nationality) | Combined score of all players in this nation |

+### Filtering:

+The result can be filtered by any of the following fields: `continent`, `name_contains`.

 ### Request